Valerii Hliebov

-Valerii Vasylovych Hliebov (Валерій Васильович Глєбов; October 3, 1970, Okhtyrka city, Sumy Oblast — November 24, 2022, near Bakhmut, Donetsk Oblast) was a captain of the Armed Forces of Ukraine who died during the Russian invasion of Ukraine, a Hero of Ukraine with the Order of the Golden Star, and a participant in the Russian-Ukrainian war.
+Valerii Vasyliovych Hliebov (Валерій Васильович Глєбов; October 3, 1970 — November 24, 2022) was a captain of the Armed Forces of Ukraine who died during the Russian invasion of Ukraine, a Hero of Ukraine with the Order of the Golden Star, and a participant in the Russian-Ukrainian war.

 Biography

 Valerii Hliebov was born on October 3, 1970, in Okhtyrka, Sumy region.
 He volunteered for the ATO in eastern Ukraine.
 From a soldier he rose to the rank of captain," the 93rd Brigade Kholodnyi Yar's Facebook page reported.
 From the first day of the full-scale war, Captain Valerii Hliebov defended Okhtyrka and participated in the liberation of Trostyanets.
 Then he served as a company commander of the 93rd Cold Yar Brigade and fought near Izyum in Kharkiv region.
 Together with the battalion, the company commanded by Valerii Hliebov fought for a week for an important crossroads in front of Bakhmut, holding the city's defense.
 Valerii Hliebov died on November 24, 2022, from a mortar attack by the Russian occupiers at the age of 53 near the village of Pidhorodne, Soledar City Community, Bakhmut District, Donetsk Region.
 The funeral service for the officer took place on November 28, 2022, at the Assumption Church.
 The deceased was buried in his native Okhtyrka.